prasit-chanda/deb-detox/README.md

  💡 Instructions

-    1. Save it to workspace, e.g., dsys-maintenance.sh
+    1. Save it to workspace, e.g., debian-detox.sh
-    2. Make it executable by chmod +x dsys-maintenance.sh
+    2. Make it executable by chmod +x debian-detox.sh
-    3. Run it by ./dsys-maintenance.sh
+    3. Run it by ./debian-detox.sh
-    4. Logs are generated within folder dsys-scrub
+    4. Logs are generated within folder debian-detox